 Cons

-- Elastic can loosen with repeated stretching
+- Elastic loosen

 Key Specs: Universal capacity for standard 5.56mm or 9mm pistol magazines, open-top design for quick draws.

 This open-top multi-mag pouch is quite versatile.
 I used it with my Glock 17 mags and an AR-15 mag.
-The elastic retention is surprisingly robust, holding everything in place even when sprinting across the range.
+The elastic retention is surprisingly powerful, holding everything in place even when sprinting across the range.
 If you plan on heavy usage, watch for elastic fatigue.

 A quick tip: occasionally apply a mild fabric protectant spray.
 That helps the pouch fight off dirt and maintain elasticity.